-If you decide to be your own LLC’s registered agent, these documents will be brought directly to your home or place of business depending on which address you choose to provide.
+If you decide to be your own registered agent, these documents will be brought directly to your home or place of business by a process server depending on which address you choose to provide.

-To learn more about the role of a registered agent, visit our What is a Registered Agent article.
+To learn more, visit our What is a Registered Agent article.

 Hiring a Registered Agent to Accept Service of Process

-Another option is to hire an experienced registered agent service (commercial registered agent) to guide you through the process.
+Another option is to hire an experienced service to guide you through the process.

-Receiving a summons can be intimidating and worrisome.
-A commercial registered agent will be available throughout the week during regular business hours so you won’t have to receive the summons yourself.
+Receiving a summons from a process agent can be intimidating and worrisome.
+A service will be available throughout the week during regular business hours so you won’t have to receive the summons yourself.

-If you’re considering hiring a registered agent service, take a look at some of our top-rated options below to see which would work best for you.
+If you’re considering hiring a service, take a look at some of our top-rated options below to see which would work best for you.

-In addition to having a legitimate office in the state of your LLC, we encourage you to find a national registered agent service with the following features:
+In addition to having a legitimate office in the state of your limited liability companies, we encourage you to find a national registered agent service with the following features: